|

 consensus in a horizon that is never reached.18 It is dissension that must be emphasized.
 Paralogy is not without

+rules however, but the rules are locally determined, they are provisionally negotiated.
 The first step towards the direction of paralogy is "the recognition of the heteromorphous

 nature of language games".
 Lyotard wrote: "This implies a renunciation of terror which assumes that they are isomorphic and